elastic/search-ui/packages/react-search-ui/README.md

 [back](#nav)

-When you configure a [SearchProvider](#basicsearchprovider), you need to provide a function as the child of the provider.
+When you configure [SearchProvider](#advancedsearchprovider), you need to provide a function as the child of the provider.
 That function is actually a [Render Prop](https://reactjs.org/docs/render-props.html) that exposes the [Context](#context) for you to work with.